The Invitation (2022 film): Plot

+A young woman is imprisoned in a room in a large stately home, later revealed to be New Carfax Abbey.
+She escapes her room and, despite the pleas of the search party, hangs herself from the staircase.

-In New York City, struggling artist Evelyn "Evie" Jackson makes a living freelancing for a catering business with her best friend Grace.
-Evie takes a DNA test, discovering she has a distant cousin in England named Oliver Alexander.
+In present-day New York City, struggling artist Evelyn "Evie" Jackson makes a living freelancing for a catering business with her best friend Grace.
+Evie takes a DNA test after her mother's death, discovering she has a distant cousin in England named Oliver Alexander.
 She meets Oliver, who tells her the scandal of her great-grandmother, Emmaline, who had a secret child with a black footman.

-He invites her to an upcoming family wedding in England.
-Evie arrives in Whitby at the New Carfax Abbey, where she meets the lord of the manor, Walter De Ville, and Mrs. Swift, a longtime maid of the estate.
-She also meets the rest of the Alexander family and the maids of honor, friendly Lucy and condescending Viktoria.
+Oliver invites Evie to an upcoming family wedding in England.
+She arrives in Whitby at the New Carfax Abbey, where she meets the lord of the manor, Walter De Ville, Mrs. Swift, a longtime maid of the estate, and De Ville's devoted butler, "Mr. Field".
+Evie also meets the rest of the Alexander family and the maids of honor, friendly Lucy and condescending Viktoria.

-Evie gradually begins to notice unsettling occurrences during her stay.
-She sees an apparition of Emmaline, who was shown in a flashback, hanging herself from the staircase.
-Maids start disappearing as they are attacked by a shadowy figure.
-Evie finds herself romanced by De Ville before discovering he had been researching her before her arrival.
+During her stay, Evie and Walter develop a mutual attraction.
+Meanwhile, throughout the house, several housemaids, under the stewardship of Mr. Field, vanish after being attacked by an unseen force.
+One night, Evie sees an apparition in her bedroom.
+The next day, she sneaks into Walter's office and discovers that he had been researching her before her arrival.
 She confronts him and threatens to leave, but the two reconcile and have sex.

 The family hosts a rehearsal dinner, where Evie expects to finally meet the bride and groom.
-Instead, De Ville announces that he and Evie are to be wed.
-The butler, Mr. Field, slits a maid's throat and pours her blood into a bowl.
-De Ville, Lucy, and Viktoria are all revealed to be vampires who then drink the maid's blood.
-Evie's ancestors, the Alexanders, are one of the three families who, for centuries, have each offered one of their women to become De Ville's wife in exchange for protection and wealth.
-Emmaline was originally intended to be De Ville's third bride, but she killed herself due to her guilt of killing humans, and due to the loss of her love, Evie's great-grandfather, and infant son.
-The Alexander family had trouble finding a female member until they found Evie.
-Viktoria locks a frantic Evie inside a coffin, but she is freed by Mrs. Swift, who is killed by Mr. Field.
-Evie makes it into town and asks an elderly couple, who reveal themselves to be Jonathan and Mina Harker, for help but is knocked unconscious, as they work for De Ville.
+Instead, Walter announces that he and Evie are to be wed.
+Mr. Field slits a maid's throat and serves her blood in wine glasses to Walter, Lucy, and Viktoria, who are all revealed to be vampires.
+Walter explains that Evie's ancestors, the Alexanders, are one of the three families who, for centuries, have each offered one of their women to become his wife in exchange for protection and wealth.
+Viktoria, Lucy, and Emmaline were wedded to him, but Emmaline killed herself due to her guilt of killing humans, and due to the loss of her love, Evie's great-grandfather, and their infant son.
+The Alexander family had trouble finding a female member until they tracked down Evie.